Morgan Silver Dollar Value Guide

 Where to Buy

-eBay produces reasonably accurate retail pricing for mid-range circulated coins, but grade claims are unguaranteed and the market is populated with cleaned coins represented as original.
-Buy raw coins on eBay only if you can assess the photos yourself β€” or buy only slabbed coins from reputable sellers.
+eBay: Produces reasonable retail pricing for mid-range coins, but grade claims are unguaranteed and cleaned coins are common.
+Buy only slabbed coins from reputable sellers, or raw coins only if you can assess the photos yourself.

 Selling Morgan Silver Dollars

-Common dates in circulated grades: Any reputable bullion or coin dealer will buy them.
-Expect 90–95% of current melt value for heavily worn examples; better condition brings correspondingly better offers. eBay consistently produces retail pricing for circulated common dates if you’re willing to photograph, list, and ship β€” but the difference between dealer and retail prices on a $85 common Morgan often doesn’t justify the platform fees and time.
-Consider selling a larger accumulation to a dealer as a lot.
+Common dates, circulated grades: Any reputable dealer will buy them.
+Expect 90–95% of melt for heavily worn examples. eBay produces retail pricing but the margin on a $77.13 common Morgan often doesn’t justify the fees.
+Sell larger accumulations to a dealer as a lot.

 Frequently Asked Questions